Brighton - Crystal Palace: How to watch, start time, stream link, odds

 Team news

-Adam Webster will be a significant miss if he cannot go, and it’s unlikely that both he and Tariq Lamptey will be available.
+Adam Webster is a big miss and Tariq Lamptey remains out.
 Florin Andone is out along with Solly March.

-James McCarthy should be back for Palace but the list of absences is wild, the big names being star winger Wilfried Zaha and dangerous Jeff Schlupp, as well as Roy Hodgson’s trusted midfielder James McArthur.

-Mamadou Sakho, Wayne Hennessey, Connor Wickham, Nathan Ferguson, and James Tomkins are also out of the lineup for the Eagles.
+James McCarthy is back on the bench for Palace but the list of absences is wild, with star winger Wilfried Zaha missing with Jeff Schlupp, James McArthur, Mamadou Sakho, Wayne Hennessey, Connor Wickham, Nathan Ferguson and James Tomkins also out for the Eagles.

 Odds and ends (full odds provided by our partner, PointsBet)